admiral-shlork/training/README.md

 ## Notes
 * AMRAP - As Many Reps As Possible
+* If you fail to make 5 reps in the last set, remove 10% of the target weight on the next training and progress as before.
 * Any variant of barbell row is fine
 * Rest:
    * 30-40 seconds between warmup sets (or as long as it takes to change the weight on the bar)